chalatz/excursions/pages/tours/west-coast.md

 useful:
   title: Useful Info
   text: |-
-    1. Ancient Kamiros entrance fee: 6 Euros per person.
-Seniors (with Id or Passport) 3 Euros per person.
-Children under 18 years old free
+    1. **Ancient Kamiros Entrance Fee:** 10 Euros per person, Children under 18 years old free
-    2. The Valley of the Butterflies.
-For the comfort of our travelers we drive them to the Secondary Gate - upper gate so they can walk down easier (one way) 30 - 40 min.
-The elderly people in your group they can wait down at the Main Gate, with the driver while you explore the place.
-There is a small cafe, a refreshment kiosk, and a little gift shop.
-Entrance fee: (3 Euros Low Season) (5 Euros High Season) per person.
-Children under 12 years old Free.
-(Before June 15th and after September 15th we skip the site as no butterflies)
+    2. **Valley of the Butterflies:** For your convenience, we drive travelers to the Secondary (upper) Gate, allowing for an easier one-way walk downhill (approximately 30–40 minutes).
+Elderly members of your group may wait at the Main Gate with the driver while you explore.
+At the main entrance, you'll find a small café, a refreshment kiosk, and a gift shop. **Valley of the Butterflies Entrance Fee:** 6 Euros per person, Children under 12: Free. **Note:** The site is skipped before June 15th and after September 15th, as no butterflies are present.
-    3. Filerimos: to visit the Stations of the Cross, the Cross, and the panoramic vista is Free, to visit the Monastery and the Church 6 Euros per person.
-Seniors (with Id or Passport) 3 Euros per person.
-Children under 18 years old free.
-The site has a refreshment kiosk a souvenir shop and shady seating.
+    3. Filerimos: Visiting the Stations of the Cross, the Cross, and the panoramic viewpoint is free of charge. **Entrance Fee Filerimos Monastery and Church:** 10 Euros per person, Children under 18 can enter for free.
+The site features a refreshment kiosk, a souvenir shop, and shaded seating areas for your comfort.
     4. At the Traditional Winery there is a 5 euros entrance fee per person.
 You can skip this stop if you wish
     5. You may prefer to use ATM machines when you need cash.
 ATMs are everywhere.
     6. Rhodes known for [Traditional Appetizers](rhodes_cuisine_greece.htm), desserts, [Wines](wine_tours_greece.htm), the famous handmade [Rhodes Pottery - Ceramics](greek_pottery.htm) and the beautiful [Rhodes Beaches](./rhodes-beach-tour-excursion.htm).